 Have you heard of Shakespeare?
-The fellow wrote around ten tragedies for the stage and every single one begins with some noble person in trouble for their pride and ends with dead bodies littered across the stage.
+The fellow wrote around ten tragedies (in addition to the comedies, histories, sonnets, etc.) for the stage and every single one begins with some noble person in trouble for their pride and ends with dead bodies littered across the stage.
 The eighteen or so comedies he wrote all begin in chaos and end in order with a marriage.

 I talk to writers all the time who are paralyzed because they don’t want to write clichés.
 So write them down and then revise them.
 We’re writers!
 We revise!